1 / 10

 The interior is superb, with lots of premium materials which are pleasingly squishy if you poke them.
 It feels just as classy as its exterior looks, while all models come with an eight-inch infotainment system as standard.
 This is easy to operate and has crispy clear graphics, but you should look for a Tiguan with the bigger 9.2-inch display for the ultimate in fancy infotainment.
 It’s not a popular option, but that’s because it costs an extra £1500 when new.

 It’s just as spacious as you’d expect from a family SUV, with plenty of space in the back for a pair of adults.
 Kids will love the high seating position and big windows, while the rear bench slides back and forth so you can prioritise where you need space the most.
-There’s a big boot, too, and if you need more space Volkswagen sells the bigger Tiguan Allspace model.
+There’s a big boot, too, and if you need more space Volkswagen sells the bigger seven-seat Volkswagen Tiguan Allspace.

-While we’d like to see hybrid engines on offer (a plug-in hybrid Tiguan GTE is on its way), Volkswagen offers a range of petrol and diesel engines that’ll cater for most needs.
+While you can now buy a plug-in hybrid Tiguan, the majority of used models are powered by a range of petrol and diesel engines that’ll cater for most needs.
 The entry-level engines are the ones to go for, really - either the 1.5-litre petrol or 2.0-litre diesel (both offered with 150PS), although there are more powerful versions available if you’d like a bit more get up and go.
 There’s even a 240PS 2.0-litre diesel, which is the equivalent of the Skoda Kodiaq vRS without the naff body kit.

 So, what hasn’t the Volkswagen Tiguan got going for it?
 Well, the main thing is the price.
 It’s quite expensive when new, but you can counter that to an extent by looking for a used example.
 Otherwise, the SEAT Ateca is more fun to drive and the Peugeot 3008 has a more eye-catching interior, but the Tiguan is an excellent all-rounder.